|Founded in 2002

 |Arabica – Typica, Caturra, Bourbon, some Catimor||Sweet, clean, well-balanced, simple, dark chocolate, creamy|

-FAPECAFES (Federación Regional de Asociaciones de Pequeños Cafetaleros Ecológicos del Sur), located in the mountainous Amazonian region of southern Ecuador, is an umbrella organization of seven primary-level cooperatives growing, processing and exporting green coffee, honey and plantains.
+FAPECAFES (Federación Regional de Asociaciones de Pequeños Cafetaleros Ecológicos del Sur), located in the mountainous Amazonian region of southern Ecuador, is an umbrella organization of six primary-level cooperatives growing, processing and exporting green coffee, honey and plantains.
 FAPECAFES was established in 2002 to improve the conditions of the farmers through organic and sustainable farming practices.
 In 2003, the federation received Fair Trade certification.

 Together APECAP and ACRIM have launched their own product designation of origin “Bracamoros” to distinguish it from Peruvian coffee being cultivated across the border.